steelbreeze/state.js/doc/state.com.md

 ### Transition.effect(transitionAction)

-Add behaviour to a transition.
+Add behavior to a transition.

 **Parameters**

-**transitionAction**: `Action`, The action to add to the transitions traversal behaviour.
+**transitionAction**: `Action`, The action to add to the transitions traversal behavior.

 **Returns**: `Transition`, Returns the transition object to enable the fluent API.